kestra-io/docs/content/docs/07.enterprise/worker-group.md

 ---
 title: Worker Group
+icon: /docs/icons/admin.svg
 ---

+Worker Group is a set of workers that can be targeted specifically for a task execution or a polling trigger evaluation.

 ::alert{type="info"}
 This feature requires a [commercial license](https://kestra.io/pricing).
 ::

-A Worker Group is a set of workers that can be targeted specifically for a task execution or a polling trigger evaluation.
-For this, the task or the polling trigger must define the `workerGroup.key` property with the key of the worker group to target.
+To assign a worker group, the task or the polling trigger must define the `workerGroup.key` property with the key of the worker group to target.
 A default worker group can also be configured at the namespace level.

 If the `workerGroup.key` property is not provided, all tasks and polling triggers are executed on the default worker group.
 That default worker group doesn't have a dedicated key.